Avik9/Dynamic-Memory-Allocator/README.md

 If this block does not currently exist or is also not big enough, then `sf_mem_grow` was used to request more memory
 (for requests larger than a page, more than one such call might be required).
-If your allocator ultimately cannot satisfy the request, your `sf_malloc` function must set `sf_errno` to `ENOMEM` and return `NULL`.
+If the allocator ultimately cannot satisfy the request, the `sf_malloc` function must set `sf_errno` to `ENOMEM` and return `NULL`.

 ### Notes on sf_mem_grow